Hodeidah: History

-The city was briefly occupied by Saudi forces during the Saudi–Yemeni War of 1934.
+The city was briefly occupied by Saudi forces during the Saudi–Yemeni war of 1934.

-After a disastrous fire in January 1961 destroyed much of Al-Hudaydah, it was rebuilt, particularly the port facilities, with Soviet aid.
-A highway to Sana'a, the capital, was completed in 1961.
+After a disastrous fire in January 1961 destroyed much of Hodeidah, it was rebuilt, particularly the port facilities, with Soviet aid.
+A highway to Sanaa, the capital, was completed in 1961.
 The city was also the site of a Soviet naval base in the 1970s and 1980s.

-Al-Hudaydah has a large number of historical places.
-The city is not large but it has more than one hundred old mosques.
-Furthermore, it used to have a university, that was as old as al-Azhar.
+On 20 July 2024, during the Gaza war, the city was the target of an Israeli air raid in response to repeated Houthi attacks against Israel and an attack on Tel Aviv that resulted in the death of a civilian.
+The Israeli strike targeted port oil facilities and a power plant, resulting in a large fire killing six and wounding 87.
+The IDF said that they targeted military facilities.